Marcono1234/known-sites-extension/Manual testing.md

 3. Open the modified URL\
    :mag: The text `<script>alert("XSS")</script>` should appear literally\
    :mag: No browser dialog should appear, saying "XSS"\
-   :mag: The browser debug console for the extension should not show any related warnings or errors
+   :mag: Neither the console of the extension background script (see [Extension log](#extension-log) section) nor the console of the blocked page should show any related warnings or errors

 4. Repeat steps 2 & 3, this time with `<script>alert("XSS ä")</script>`\
    This time also click the eye icon of the extension page